 Leiden University is strongly committed to diversity within its community and especially welcomes applications from members of underrepresented groups.

 Enquiries can be made to Dr. Sandra Irmisch (firstname.lastname@example.org).
 If you have any questions about the procedure, please contact Sylvia Maas (email@example.com).

 To apply for this vacancy, please send an email to firstname.lastname@example.org.
-Please ensure that you upload the following additional documents quoting the vacancy number:
+Please ensure that you upload the following additional documents (combined in a single pdf file) quoting the vacancy number:

 - A letter of motivation including research interests (max.
 2 pages)

 - Curriculum vitae, including publication list highlighting your contributions

 - Detailed transcripts from previous education programmes (bachelor and master studies);